Colonial troops: United States

-Prior to the passage of the Jones–Shafroth Act in 1917, granting full U.S. citizenship to Puerto Ricans, the U.S. Army's 65th Infantry Regiment, was made up of Puerto Rican enlistees and a mix of American and Puerto Rican officers.
+Prior to the passage of the Jones–Shafroth Act in 1917, granting full US citizenship to Puerto Ricans, the US Army's 65th Infantry Regiment, was made up of Puerto Rican enlistees and a mix of American and Puerto Rican officers.
 The unit was formed in 1899, immediately following America's annexation of the colony in the Spanish–American War.
-The demographic composition of the 65th stayed generally the same after 1917 (though composed of U.S. citizens it was no longer be a "colonial" regiment), and went onto to serve with distinction in every major U.S. conflict since.
+The demographic composition of the 65th stayed generally the same after 1917 (though composed of US citizens it was no longer be a "colonial" regiment), and went onto to serve with distinction in every major US conflict since.

-The U.S. Army also organized and trained multiple colonial units during the American colonization of the Philippines from 1901 until 1946 when the Philippines became independent.
-These troops including the Philippine Scouts (most notably), the Philippine Constabulary and eventually the Philippine Army in general.
-They were usually trained by the United States military and initially led by American officers.
-Philippine colonial soldiers were amongst the first members of the U.S. Army to engage in direct combat against the Japanese during World War II.
+The US Army also organized and trained multiple colonial units during the American colonization of the Philippines from 1901 until 1946 when the Philippines became independent.
+These troops including the Philippine Scouts (most notably), the Philippine Constabulary, and eventually the Philippine Army in general.
+They were usually trained by the US military and initially led by American officers.
+Philippine colonial soldiers were amongst the first members of the US Army to engage in direct combat against the Japanese during World War II.

 Symbolism

-Colonial troops sometimes served as symbols or icons of Imperial power.
-Representative detachments of Indian and other Empire forces came to London to parade as part of coronation or other major celebrations during the late nineteenth and twentieth centuries.
+Colonial troops sometimes served as symbols or icons of imperial power.
+Representative detachments of Indian and other empire forces came to London to parade as part of coronation or other major celebrations during the late 19th and 20th centuries.
 French tirailleurs and spahis paraded in Paris on the 14th July each year until 1962.
-Until at least the 1930s, British Indian and French, Italian and Spanish North African regiments were notable for their picturesque uniforms which incorporated indigenous features such as colourful turbans, cloaks and sashes.
+Until at least the 1930s, British Indian and French, Italian, and Spanish North African regiments were notable for their picturesque uniforms which incorporated native features such as colorful turbans, cloaks, and sashes.
 Such features were an aid to voluntary recruiting as well as ensuring a high-profile for the overseas territories represented.